michelin/kafkactl/README.md

 ## Schemas

-This command allows you to modify the schema compatibility.
+The `schemas` command allows you to modify the schema compatibility.

 ```console
 Usage: kafkactl schemas [-hvV] [-n=<optionalNamespace>] <compatibility> <subjects>...